 15 French Greetings to Know

-Remember, using proper French etiquette, how you say “hello” depends on your relationship with the other person and the social setting.
-(Scroll to the next section for some related “dos and dont’s”)!
+Remember, how you say “hello” in French depends on your relationship with the other person, and the social setting.
+So at the end of this article, there is a section with French etiquette tips, dos, and dont’s.

 1. Bonjour – Good morning / hello

 Use bonjour to say “good morning” or “hello” to someone when you’re seeing them for the first time today.
 If you encounter the same person again later in the day, it’s appropriate to use a less formal version of “hello.”

 2. Enchanté(e) – Nice to meet you

 In a more formal setting, it’s polite to indicate that you’re delighted to meet someone after they introduce themselves, and this French greeting is the perfect way to do so.